colinrozzi/rust-mcp/IMPLEMENTATION_PLAN.md

 # Model Context Protocol Implementation Plan

 ## Project Summary
 The Model Context Protocol (MCP) provides a standardized way for AI applications to connect with external data sources and tools.
-Our Rust implementation has made significant progress, particularly with the recent addition of the sampling feature.
-This plan outlines the remaining work required to fully meet the specification.
+Our Rust implementation has made significant progress, implementing several key features in the specification.
+This plan outlines the completed work and the remaining tasks required to fully meet the specification.

 ## Current Status
 We have implemented: